blockchain-certificates/cert-issuer/docs/bitcoind.md

 ## Setup and Installation

+Start by reading an overview of requirements and other concerns when [running a Bitcoin full node](https://bitcoin.org/en/full-node).
+[Bitcoin.org's developer examples](https://bitcoin.org/en/developer-examples) provide more context to the steps here.

-Follow the instructions to [build Bitcoin Core for your OS](https://github.com/bitcoin/bitcoin/tree/master/doc).
+These instructions walk through the steps for [installing Bitcoin Core for your OS](https://github.com/bitcoin/bitcoin/tree/master/doc).
 For example, [OSX instructions](https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md)

 ## Configuring your Bitcoin node for regtest mode